markpmlim/MetalConverter320/Readme.md

 a) a sound knowledge of the Fundamentals of the Metal API,
 b) know the structure of an Apple IIGS graphic file with the format $C1/$0000, and,
 c) basic knowledge of the Apple IIGS video hardware.

+Acknowledgements:

+Author: Marius Horga
+For posting all those articles on "Using MetalKit" at http://metalkit.org

+Author: Warren Moore
+For posting all articles on www.metalbyexample.com

+Author: Andy McFadden
+For making his CiderPress source code available on the Internet.

+Apple Computer
+For making many Metal tutorials as well as articles available for downloading.